Oracle Scratchpad

 When you modify some data you will make some buffered blocks “dirty”.
 It is quite possible that the database writer will copy those blocks to disc (marking the buffers “clean”) before you issue your commit.
 When you issue the commit, your session will update its transaction table slot (which is in an undo segment header block), generating a little redo to describe this action, and then call the log writer (lgwr) to write.

-Optionally, your session may also revisit a few of the blocks it has modified (nominally up to 10% of the buffer cache) and mark the associated ITL (interested transaction list) entry in those blocks with the “commit SCN”.
+Optionally, your session may also revisit some of the blocks it has modified (nominally as many as 10% of the buffer cache) and mark the associated ITL (interested transaction list) entry in those blocks with the “commit SCN”.
 It is this activity that is called a commit cleanout.
-The commit cleanout does not do a complete tidy up on the block (it leaves lock bytes in place, for example), it simply ensures that the next process to see the block knows that your transaction has committed and when it committed.
-This feature was introduced some around Oracle version 7.3 to reduce block pinging in OPS (Oracle Parallel Server, the precursor to RAC).
+The commit cleanout does not do a complete tidy up on the block (it leaves lock bytes in place, for example), it simply ensures that the next process to see the block knows that your transaction has committed and exactly when it committed.
+This feature was introduced some around Oracle version 7.3 to reduce block pinging in OPS (Oracle Parallel Server – the precursor to RAC).

 Note that any of the blocks that had previously been written by dbwr will have been made “dirty” again if your sessions does applies a commit cleanout to them, so dbwr will have to write them to disc again eventually.
-Although a commit cleanout changes blocks it does not create any redo to describe those changes – and it doesn’t report db block gets for the block vists that do the changes.
+Although a commit cleanout changes blocks it does not create any redo to describe those changes and, strangely, it doesn’t report db block gets for the block visits that apply those changes.

 Block Cleanout / Delayed Block Cleanout: